liquity/dev/README.md

 ## Liquity Overview

-Liquity is a collateralized stablecoin platform.
-Users can lock up ether, and issue stablecoin tokens (CLV) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
+Liquity is a collateralized debt platform.
+Users can lock up Ether, and issue stablecoin tokens (LUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
+The individual collateralized debt positions are called troves.

-The stablecoin tokens are economically guaranteed to maintain value of 1 CLV = \$1 USD, due to two system properties:
+The stablecoin tokens are economically geared towards maintaining value of 1 LUSD = \$1 USD, due to the following properties:

-1. The system will always be over-collateralized - the dollar value of the locked ether exceeds the dollar value of the issued stablecoins
+1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins

-2. The stablecoins are fully redeemable - users can always swap $x worth of CLV for $x worth of ETH, directly with the system.
+2. The stablecoins are fully redeemable - users can always swap $x worth of LUSD for $x worth of ETH (minus fees), directly with the system.

+3. The system algorithmically controls the generation of LUSD through a variable debt issuance fee.

-After opening a CDP with some ether, they may issue tokens such that the collateral ratio of their CDP remains above 110%.
-A user with $1000 worth of ETH in a CDP can issue up to $909.09 worth of CLV.
+After opening a trove with some Ether, users may issue ("borrow") tokens such that the collateral ratio of their trove remains above 110%.
+A user with $1000 worth of ETH in a trove can issue up to $909.09 worth of trove.

-Tokens are freely exchangeable - anyone with an Ethereum address can send or receive CLV tokens, whether they have an open CDP or not.
+The tokens are freely exchangeable - anyone with an Ethereum address can send or receive LUSD tokens, whether they have an open trove or not.
+The tokens are burned upon repayment of a trove's debt.

 The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
-When a CDP falls below a minimum collateral ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.
+When a trove falls below a minimum collateral ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation and the Stability Pool

-Liquity redistributes the collateral and debt from under-collateralized loans.
-It distributes primarily to CLV holders who have added tokens to the Stability Pool.
+Liquity utilizes a two-step liquidation mechanism in the following order of priority:

+1. Offset under-collateralized troves against the Stability Pool containing LUSD tokens

+2. Redistribute under-collateralized troves to other borrowers

+Liquity primarily uses the LUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.

-Any user may deposit CLV tokens to the Stability Pool.
-This allows them to earn “rewards” over time, from liquidated CDPs.
-When a liquidation occurs, the liquidated debt is cancelled with CLV in the Pool, and the liquidated Ether is proportionally distributed to depositors.
+Any user may deposit LUSD tokens to the Stability Pool.
+This allows them to earn the collateral from the liquidated trove.
+When a liquidation occurs, the liquidated debt is cancelled with the same amount of LUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.

-Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether will be greater than the value of the cancelled debt (since a liquidated CDP will likely have an ICR just slightly below 110%).
+Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether will be greater than the value of the cancelled debt (since a liquidated trove will likely have an ICR just slightly below 110%).

-Anyone may call the public `liquidateCDPs()` function, which will check for under-collateralized loans, and liquidate them.

-Liquity redistributes liquidations in two ways: firstly, it tries to cancel as much debt as possible with the tokens in the Stability pool, and distributes the liquidated collateral between the Stability Pool depositors.

-Secondly, if the CLV in the Pool is not sufficient to cancel with the liquidated debt, the system cancels as much as possible, and then distributes the remaining liquidated collateral and debt across all active CDPs.
+If the liquidated debt is higher than the amount of LUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active troves.

+Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized troves, and liquidate them.

-## Rewards From Liquidations
+## Gains From Liquidations

-Stability Pool depositors earn rewards in Ether over time, as liquidated debt is cancelled with their deposit.
+Stability Pool depositors gain Ether over time, as liquidated debt is cancelled with their deposit.
 When they withdraw all or part of their deposited tokens, or top up their deposit, they system sends them their accumulated ETH gains.

-Similarly, a CDP’s accumulated rewards from liquidations are automatically applied to the CDP when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying CLV.
+Similarly, a trove's accumulated gains from liquidations are automatically applied to the trove when the owner performs any operation - e.g. adding/withdrawing collateral, or issuing/repaying LUSD.

-## CLV Token Redemption
+## LUSD Token Redemption

-Any CLV holder (whether or not they have an active CDP) may redeem their CLV directly with the system.
-Their CLV is exchanged for ETH, at face value: redeeming x CLV tokens returns \$x worth of ETH.
+Any LUSD holder (whether or not they have an active trove) may redeem their LUSD directly with the system.
+Their LUSD is exchanged for ETH, at face value: redeeming x CLV tokens returns \$x worth of ETH (minus a [redemption fee](#redemption-fee)).

-When CLV is redeemed for ETH, the system cancels the CLV with debt from troves, and the ETH is drawn from their collateral.
+When LUSD is redeemed for ETH, the system cancels the LUSD with debt from troves, and the ETH is drawn from their collateral.

 In order to fulfill the redemption request, troves are redeemed from in ascending order of their collateral ratio.

-Economically, this redemption mechanism creates a hard price floor for CLV, ensuring that the market price stays at or near to \$1 USD.
+Economically, this redemption mechanism creates a hard price floor for LUSD, ensuring that the market price stays at or near to \$1 USD.

 ## Recovery Mode

 Recovery Mode kicks in when the total collateral ratio (TCR) of the system falls below 150%.

-During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new CLV, and withdrawal of collateral.
+During Recovery Mode, liquidation conditions are relaxed, and the system blocks issuance of new LUSD, and withdrawal of collateral.
 Recovery Mode is structured to incentivize borrowers to behave in ways that promptly raise the TCR back above 150%.

 Recovery Mode is designed to encourage collateral top-ups, and also itself acts as a self-negating deterrent: the possibility of it occurring actually guides the system away from ever reaching it.